From Commands to Connections — The 3-Week Reset

 These courses are designed for dog guardians looking for help with dog reactivity training, leash reactivity struggles, anxious dog training, and dogs who become overstimulated or overwhelmed outside.
 They support people who want a calmer, more humane way to address dog behavior problems through communication, co-regulation, and practical observation.

-Start the conversation →Before you choose a course, find out what may be filling your dog’s stress bubble — distance, pressure, movement, sound, recovery, or your own handling rhythm.
+Before you choose a course, find out what may be filling your dog’s stress bubble — distance, pressure, movement, sound, recovery, or your own handling rhythm.

 You do not need to guess your way through another program.
 Start with a conversation, and we will identify whether your dog needs self-paced online training, guided support, or a deeper field-based path.